0bvim/0bvim/README.md

 ***
 ## Check out my repositories of the piscine and commom core from 42's school:
->**I'm learning how to use and set a README.md, so, don't consider if a repo still with a simple readme yet.**

 > **Piscine May/2023** \
 [![Piscine](https://img.shields.io/badge/42-Repository-%231283C4)](https://github.com/vinicius-f-pereira/42_piscine_may)